Google chief sings China's praises in AI, pledges bigger team

 To illustrate China's growing prowess, Mr Pichai pointed to podcast service Cast Box as an example of local apps that are gaining international popularity.

-Google's lab falls under its cloud unit, and the company has suggested it's open to entering mainland China with that business if it's allowed to.
+Google's lab falls under its cloud unit, and the company has suggested that it is open to entering mainland China with that business if it is allowed to.
+BLOOMBERG